fwonkas/parkingsensor/README.md

 # Parking Sensor
 Simple parking sensor using an Arduino and a Parallax Ping))) sensor.
+100K linear potentiometer is used to set the distance at which the light turns from green to red.
+It ranges from 12 to 72 inches.

 Ping))) Sensor: